juraj-hrivnak/Pakku/docs/topics/Pakku-Terminology.md

 ## Override

-An 'override' describes a file or directory that will be packed up with the modpack on export.
+An 'override' describes a file or directory that will be packaged with the modpack when exporting.
-For example, scripts or config directory.

-## Project Override

-A 'project override' describes a [project](#project) which is not hosted on any platform that will be packed up with the modpack on export.